Originally published April 22, 2019.

 Same Sensor: Yes, this system uses the same Guardian 3 sensor that goes with the Minimed 670G here in the US (while internationally, the stand-alone CGM uses an older-generation MedT sensor).
 The Guardian 3 sensor is approved for seven days of wear, and most recently in February 2018, it was FDA-cleared for wear on the upper arm along with the abdomen.
 A box of five sensors costs $345 at cash-price (with a 20% discount applied for cash purchases).

 Not Pump-Connected: As a result of the above-mentioned change in the transmitter, this system doesn't connect with Minimed insulin pumps.
-Medtronic is working to develop next-generation versions of its 630G and 670G devices that will have built-in BLE and allow for direct data-sharing, but as of now we're told that is not expected until roughly the end of March 2020.
+Medtronic is working to develop next-generation versions of devices that will have built-in BLE and allow for direct data-sharing, but as of now we're told that is not expected until at least mid-2020.

-CGM App: The Guardian Connect mobile app is free, though it's only available for iOS users right now.
-An Android version of the mobile app is in development, but timing’s still TBD.
+CGM App: The Guardian Connect mobile app is free, though at launch was only available for iOS users.
+An Android version of the mobile app remained in development, and was finally launched in June 2020.

 Touchscreen: In true iPhone form, you can use your finger to trace CGM data lines, and expand or contract the view of glucose results for whatever period of time you're looking at.